 Find out more about the 2018 Presidents Cup here.

 This was an amazing lacrosse experience.
-The highest-level lacrosse I had seen to this point in my life was NCAA Division III lacrosse.
-I did once see an exhibition Colorado Mammoth game played in my hometown of Salt Lake City at a local venue, but seeing as I don’t remember much of it and didn’t really appreciate box lacrosse at the time, I’m counting the 2018 World Lacrosse Championships as my true inauguration into the game.
+The highest-level lacrosse I had seen in-person to this point in my life was NCAA Division III lacrosse, not counting a few Division I fall scrimmages here and there.
+I also once saw an exhibition Colorado Mammoth game played in my hometown growing up, but seeing as I don’t remember much of it and didn’t really appreciate box lacrosse at the time, I’m counting the 2018 World Lacrosse Championships as my true inauguration into the game.

 It was surreal to see the stars that I had so often seen playing on TV, heard about in the media or what have you.
 Growing up in Utah, I never thought I would see lacrosse at that level in person.
-Nor do I think I would have ever appreciated it unless I grew up where I did, either.
+Nor do I think I would have had the same appreciation for that moment unless I came from the lacrosse background that I did.

 It was also great visiting Jerusalem and other parts of the country.
 There’s a unique feeling there that to me is best described by the music of Matisyahu.
 Not trying to make generalizations, but it’s true.
-His music to me really captured the vibe that is there.
-And I mean before he stopped being Hasidic.
+A lot of his earlier music to me really captured the vibe that is there.

 The Star At Frisco, Texas – Adrenaline All American Games